playmint/ds/state-schema-gen/README.md

 Build core
 I couldn't do this in isolation and had to build the whole game

-Run the json schema generator
-`npx typescript-json-schema tsconfig.json DSState -o dist/json-schema.json`
+Run the json schema generator from the `core` folder `npx typescript-json-schema tsconfig.json DSState -o dist/json-schema.json`

 NOTE: If it failes due to bigint not being serialisable, You need to add the following decorator to the field